romellogoodman/axes/README.md

 # axes

-Axes (fka xptype, vartype and briefly vfonts) is tk.
+Axes (fka xptype, vartype and briefly vfonts) is a collection of typography interactions and an open-source font server.
 Built on top of [Sveltekit](https://kit.svelte.dev).

 ### Development